 – Select Base Currency for global/ website scope.

-– Choose store view and set up Default Display Currency/ Allow Currency for each store view as wish.
+– Choose store view and set up Default Display Currency/ Allow Currency for each store view as wished.

 You cannot select the base currency for each store view which is a drawback of Magento default.
 However, it is easily overcome by using an assisted module called Multiple Store View Pricing.